philipmat/philipmat.github.io/_posts/2026-03-31-minimum-release-age-package-managers.md

 That is a bit annoying so a shortcut for the 7-day gating would be
 `pip install --uploaded-prior-to=$(date -v-7d -u "+%Y-%m-%d") SomePackage`.

+There's also [pip-time-machine](https://f3dai.github.io/pip-time-machine/) which helps you find out version for packages before a certain date.